Vcodio/Lifecycle-Retirement-Simulation/README.md

 Jump Intensity, Jump Mean, Jump Std Dev are derrived from historical data.
 Here I fit the historical data to a Bates model.
 This script will also be provided in this Repo, and again I source a backtest of the portfolio from Testfol.io.
 If you want, you can alter these parameters to be whatever you would like.

-The simulation is currently using a Fixed Spending Rule, where a constant, inflation adjusted amount is withdrawn from the portfolio each year in retirement.
+The simulation is currently using a **Fixed Spending Rule**, where a constant, inflation-adjusted amount is withdrawn from the portfolio each month in retirement.

+**Version 6.3 Improvements:**
+- Cython acceleration for 10-50x performance improvement
+- Block bootstrap option to use historical data instead of parametric model
+- Monthly time steps (upgraded from annual in version 4)
+- Enhanced unemployment modeling with market-return-coupled exit probabilities
+- Improved multiprocessing support for parallel simulations
+- Better error handling and fallback mechanisms

 Over time I plan on upgrading this to use an Amortization based withdrawal strategy that will allow some variability in spending.

-This change will require major overhauls on how we measure "succsss", and how we are running the simulation.
+This change will require major overhauls on how we measure "success", and how we are running the simulation.
 Below are some of the improvements I plan on making to the script.
 No particular order.

-1. Allow the Monte Carlo simulation to switch between regimes.
-Each regime will have different parameters.
+1. ~~Allow the Monte Carlo simulation to switch between regimes.
+Each regime will have different parameters.~~ *(Partially implemented in parametric model modules - regime switching available but not yet integrated into main simulation)*
 2. Upgrade from Fixed Withdrawal strategy to an Amortization Based Withdrawal (ABW) strategy recalculated annually (each step).
 Perhaps use binary search to estimate what principal is needed to sustain an average real spending around $X, at Y age with Z% success rate.
 3. Add forecast error on expected return assumptions for ABW rather than assuming perfect hindsight, or assuming static mean specified in beginning.
 Perhaps by making return assumptions at time t positively but imperfectly correlated with realized return at t+1.
 Thinking 0.4 by default.
 4. Calculating Utility of consumption and bequest during withdrawal period.
 Adding real bequest to ABW strategy.